BillJr99/Ursinus-CS274/_pages/Labs/lab-adderdesign.md

 ---
 layout: assignment
-permalink: /Labs/ALUDesign
+permalink: /Labs/AdderDesign
-title: "CS274: Computer Architecture - ALU Design"
+title: "CS274: Computer Architecture - Adder Design"
-excerpt: "CS274: Computer Architecture - ALU Design"
+excerpt: "CS274: Computer Architecture - Adder Design"

 info:
   coursenum: CS274
   points: 100
   goals:
-    - To design an ALU using logic gates
+    - To design an adder using logic gates
-    - To implement an ALU design using both a structural and behavioral approach using VHDL
+    - To implement an adder design using both a structural and behavioral approach using VHDL

   rubric:
     - weight: 60